Bryn Morris: Burton Albion

 Following his release from Portsmouth, Morris signed for League One side Burton Albion in June 2021.
 With his game time at Burton limited, Morris joined his hometown club Hartlepool United on loan on 31 January 2022.
 He made his debut for Pools in an FA Cup fourth round defeat away to Crystal Palace.

 Grimsby Town

 On 15 July 2022, Morris signed for Grimsby Town on a one-year deal.

+Morris was part of the Grimsby team that reached the FA Cup quarter-finals for the first time since 1939, he came on as a substitute in the 2–1 win away at Premier League side Southampton that secured that achievement.

+On 9 May 2023, it was announced that Morris would not be retained for the 2023–24 season and would be leaving the club when his contract expired on 30 June.

+Newport County

+On 23 June 2023, it was announced that Morris would join Newport County on a two-year contract when his contract with Grimsby Town expired.
+He made his debut for Newport on 5 August 2023 in the starting line-up against Accrington Stanley.
+Morris scored his first goal for Newport on 30 September 2023 in the 2–1 League Two defeat against Salford City.
+In January 2024 Morris scored Newport's first goal with a long range shot in their 4–2 FA Cup fourth round defeat to Manchester United of the Premier League.
+On 21 December 2024, he scored his first career hat-trick in the 6-3 League Two win against Milton Keynes Dons.

+Harrogate Town

+On 1 January 2025, Morris joined EFL League Two club Harrogate Town for an undisclosed fee.

 International career

 Morris has represented England at under-16, under-17, under-18, and under-19 levels, captaining the team at each level.